rks-031/graph-utils/readme.md

 ## Specific utilities for Graph (Personalized STLs)

-This repository contains utilites for various graph functions which are used quite often while working with problems of graphs.
+This repository contains utilities for various graph functions which are used quite often while working with problems of graphs.

 Some of them are as follows: